BY SOFO ARCHON

 Now, whenever a problem or new challenge appears in our journey of life, we find it immensely difficult to deal with it, because we can’t spontaneously respond to the situations or circumstances we found ourselves in.
 As we are, we feel unimportant, inadequate, insecure, lacking the confidence needed to deal with any issue that we happen to face.
 Unable to trust ourselves, we feel convinced that all our efforts are going to end up in failure, and we fear failure like nothing else, because we have been conditioned to think that to fail means that we are a failure ourselves.

 Our self-doubt is tremendously limiting our freedom and is filling our psyche with fear and anxiety, and unless we learn how to deal it and trust ourselves, we will not be able to live happy and free.
-For this reason, I’ve written the following little yet concise guide that will help you to start listening to your inner voice and trust yourself.
+But how can one achieve to do so?
+Here are a few simple yet powerful tips that might do wonders to help you overcome self-doubt, start listening to your inner voice and eventually trust yourself.

 “We have all a better guide in ourselves, if we would attend to it, than any other person can be.”